 How to Use Fibonacci Retracements

 The E-Mini S&P 500 Index graph perfectly illustrates how to use Fibonacci retracement to enhance your trading strategies.
 It is worth noting that although many traders use Fibonacci levels to consider their next move, they won’t stop there.
 They may also take into account the longer-term trends.
-These can in some cases strengthen the argument for using Fibonacci retracements.
-So, let’s take a look at how traders may have done well during the above period of relative volatility.
+These can, in some cases, strengthen the argument for using Fibonacci retracements.
+So, let’s look at how traders may have done well during the above period of relative volatility.

 Applying it in Practice

 In this case, you can see the swing low level at 3126.25.
 Then, the swing high at 3169.25.
 This gives us our actual range of 43.
 When the index hits the short-term high, we immediately calculate the various Fibonacci retracement levels.
 Interestingly, there is strong support at the 23.6% retracement level.
 That leads to a relatively tight trading range in the early days after the high.
 You can see occasions where the index dipped below this support level.
 However, it then bounced back from the 38.2% retracement trendline.
 So far, so good.